TypeFox/monaco-components/packages/monaco-editor-wrapper/README.md

 # Monaco Editor and Monaco Languageclient Wrapper

-This packages provides a wrapped `monaco-editor` with full basic language support and enhanced support via workers for special languages (e.g. TS, HTML).
+This packages provides a wrapped `monaco-editor` with or without language support (main package export) or with full monaco-editor language support (basic and workers for special languages (e.g. TS, HTML) available via `allLanguages` export).
 The `monaco-languageclient` can be activated to connect to a language server either via jsonrpc over a websocket to an exernal server process or via language server protocol for browser where the language server runs in a web worker.

 ## Getting Started